 The "Flying Sands" channel that was used to return surplus water from the New Canal to the Old.

 Here's the cut itself, filled with the rushing waters of the "Inner Canal," the irrigation canal pouring through the opening.
 Date of construction?
 Sichuan was conquered by the Ch'in in 316 B.C.
-Li Ping, who helped fortify its cities, was appointed governer in 250 and began the diversion works, which were completed about 230 B.C. by his son, Li Erh-lang.
+Li Bing, who helped fortify its cities, was appointed governor in 250 and began the diversion works, which were completed about 230 B.C. by his son, Li Erh-lang.

 At the head of the diversion, the Fu Lung Kuan temple has a statue of Li Bing, whose famous instructions were "Year by year dredge at the bottom til the iron bars clearly appear.
 Respect the ancient system and do not lightly modify it."
 The iron bars of which he spoke still existed in the mid-20th century, when W.C.
 Lowdermilk of the U.S. Soil Conservation Service came through on an inspection tour in 1943 and, in an article that year in American Forests, says he saw them.